 - QUICK ONE-TOUCH COOKING: 13 customizable Smart Programs for pressure cooking ribs, soups, beans, rice, poultry, yogurt, desserts and more.

 - COOK FAST OR SLOW: Pressure cook delicious one-pot meals up to 70% faster than traditional cooking methods or slow cook your favorite traditional recipes – just like grandma used to make.

-Another thing we do to make RV cooking and eating in easier is using paper plates, bowls and compostable cutlery.
-This is especially helpful when boon-docking and water conversation is a must.
+Another thing we do to make RV cooking and eating easier is use paper plates, bowls, and compostable cutlery.
+This is especially helpful when boon-docking and water conversation are a must.

 Meal Planning Is a Must